TosbackCgusBridge-Bot/CGUs-versions/Consumersearch/Privacy Policy.md

 For instance, like many other websites and applications, in addition to our own systems, we may use DoubleClick, DoubleClick Mobile, Google, Google AdMob, nRelate (which is an affiliate of About, Inc.), PubMatic, 24/7 Connect and other third-party Ad Servers, analytics platforms and data management platforms to serve and display Advertisements, or to collect information about you and your use of the Services for other analytics purposes.
 They may use cookies, pixel trackers, web beacons or other internet or mobile technology to collect non-personal and/or anonymous information about your use of the Services (e.g., click stream information, browser type, time and date, subject of advertisements clicked or scrolled over) and precise geolocation and user device identification (if you have provided your consent for such collection) during and about your visits to this site and other Web sites in order to provide advertisements about goods and services likely to be of greater interest to you.
 In certain cases, you have options and choices about the collection and use of information by third parties on our Websites:

-*   For more information about these third-party Ad Networks and opting out of tracking, see: http://www.networkadvertising.org/managing/opt\_out.asp.
+*   For more information about these third-party Ad Networks and opting out of tracking through the NAI, see: http://www.networkadvertising.org/managing/opt\_out.asp.
-*   For more information about interest-based advertising and opting out, see: http://www.aboutads.info/choices/
+*   For more information about interest-based advertising and opting out through the DAA, see: http://www.aboutads.info/choices/
 *   For more information about disabling and controlling third-party cookies in your browser, see: http://www.aboutcookies.org/Default.aspx?page=1
 *   For more information on nRelate and opting out of browser history tracking, see: http://nrelate.com/privacy-policy/